Knowledge Representation in AI and Its Significance in Business

 Artificial Intelligence

 “Knowledge” is a word all of us know; however, have you heard of “Knowledge Representation” and “Knowledge Representation in AI”?
 Imagine that you are trying to make a perfect basketball shot.
-Consider that all your mind and body do to make it happen.
+Consider all that your mind and body do to make it happen.

 That is where ‘Knowledge Representation in AI’ comes in – it is the key to all that work.
 In this case, knowledge representation is crucial to the configuration of the environment and provides all the necessary information to the system.
 It is a kind of guiding light that opens the potential of the machine.